overlorddamygod/qft-movie-ticket-booking/USAGE.md

 Go to `./client` directory.

-Copy `sample.env` file as `.env` in the root directory and edit all the values.
+Copy `sample.env` file as `.env.development` or `env.production` in the root directory and edit all the values.

 First, run the development server: